ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

     :target: ../_images/3dr_power_distribution_board.jpg

 There are two methods of connecting the motor outputs.
-Either connect the electronic speed controllers (ESCs) directly to the flight controller OR use a power distribution board (PDB).
+Either connect the electronic speed controllers (ESCs) directly to the autopilot OR use a power distribution board (PDB).

 When using a PDB, connect the power (+), ground (-), and signal (s) wires for each ESC to the PDB according to motor number.
 Find your frame type below to determine the assigned order of the motors.
-Then connect the signal wires from the PDB to the main output signal pins on the flight controller  (ensuring that the motor order numbers match the main output pin numbers on the controller).
-If you are using a power module, it is optional to connect the power and ground wires from the PDB to the flight controller board.
+Then connect the signal wires from the PDB to the main output signal pins on the autopilot  (ensuring that the motor order numbers match the main output pin numbers on the controller).
+If you are using a power module, it is optional to connect the power and ground wires from the PDB to the autopilot board.
 If you would like to use these cables in addition to or instead of the power module or as a common point for low current servos, connect the ground (-) wire to a main output ground (-) pin and the power (+) wire to a main output power (+) pin.